victorhtl/victorhtl/README.md

 - 👋 Hi, I’m @victorhtl
-- 🌱 I’m currently learning Web Develop
+- 🌱 I’m currently learning Python and Web Development skills
-- 📫 How to reach me: Twitter: @luna_vht
+- 📫 How to reach me: Twitter @luna_vht; linkedIn

 <!---
 victorhtl/victorhtl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.